Time zone: Skewing of time zones

 Ideal time zones, such as nautical time zones, are based on the mean solar time of a particular meridian in the middle of that zone with boundaries located 7.5 degrees east and west of the meridian.
 In practice, however, many time zone boundaries are drawn much farther to the west, and some countries are located entirely outside their ideal time zones.

-For example, even though the Prime Meridian (0°) passes through Spain and France, they use the mean solar time of 15 degrees east (Central European Time) rather than 0 degrees (Greenwich Mean Time).
+For example, even though the Prime Meridian (0°) passes through Spain and France they use the mean solar time of 15 degrees east (Central European Time) rather than 0 degrees (Greenwich Mean Time).
 France previously used GMT, but was switched to CET (Central European Time) during the German occupation of the country during World War II and did not switch back after the war.
 Similarly, prior to World War II, the Netherlands observed "Amsterdam Time", which was twenty minutes ahead of Greenwich Mean Time.
 They were obliged to follow German time during the war, and kept it thereafter.
 In the mid-1970s the Netherlands, as other European states, began observing daylight saving (summer) time.

 One reason to draw time zone boundaries far to the west of their ideal meridians is to allow the more efficient use of afternoon sunlight.
-Some of these locations also use daylight saving time (DST), further increasing the difference to local solar time.
+Some of these locations also use daylight saving time, further increasing the difference to local solar time.
 As a result, in summer, solar noon in the Spanish city of Vigo occurs at 14:41 clock time.
 This westernmost area of continental Spain never experiences sunset before 18:00 clock time, even in winter, despite lying 42 degrees north of the equator.
 Near the summer solstice, Vigo has sunset times after 22:00, similar to those of Stockholm, which is in the same time zone and 17 degrees farther north.
 Stockholm has much earlier sunrises, though.